victorKariuki/vestacp-nodejs/README.md

 ## WHERE DEPLOY MY APP?

-In VestaCp the user must be a enabled `bash` ssh, if set as `none` this si a cause to stack.
+In VestaCp the user must be a enabled `bash` ssh, if set as `none` this is a cause to stack.
 Upload your app with ssh on this path: `/home/<user>/web/<domain>/nodeapp/`.
 Here you can use files `.env` with Enviroment variables, `.nvm` or `.node-version` for specify NodeJs version.